Skip to main content

 Download a neat PDF report with your numbers.

-Lender-ready summary, your assumptions baked in, and a personalized note from a advisor at Mortgage Squad Advisors.
+Lender-ready summary, your assumptions baked in, and a personalized note from an advisor at Mortgage Squad Advisors.

 Rule of thumb: positive cashflow + cap rate ≥ 5% in major Ontario markets is solid.
 Below 4% cap, lean on appreciation; above 6%, validate the rent assumption against market comps.
+Management, maintenance and CapEx are calculated as a percentage of effective (post-vacancy) rent.

 Mortgage glossary— terms that matter for this calculator